GLOBAL MARKETS-Stocks, euro rise on German-Franco crisis pledge

 By Herbert Lash

-NEW YORK, Oct 10 World stocks and crude oil rallied for a fourth straight session on Monday while the euro jumped after Germany and France pledged to unveil new measures to resolve a festering euro zone debt crisis within a month.
+NEW YORK, Oct 10 World stocks rallied for a fourth straight session on Monday and the euro jumped on a pledge by the German and French leaders to unveil new measures to resolve the European debt crisis by the end of the month.

 Wall Street gained more than 2 percent and European markets rose almost as much after German Chancellor Angela Merkel and French President Nicolas Sarkozy said on Sunday their goal was to come up with a sustainable answer for Greece's debt woes.